Cultivate Our Power Through Informed Choices

 “When you do nothing you feel overwhelmed and powerless.
 But when you get involved you feel the sense of hope and accomplishment that comes from knowing you are working to make things better.”—Maya Angelou

 Do you believe you have the power to influence your life?
 Or do you consider yourself dragged along by life’s forces?
 This is an important question because your beliefs will dictate how your life plays out.
-For instance, I was talking with a friend recently who mentioned how they’ve never made a conscious choice about the direction of their life.
-They were merely showing up every day hoping life plays out in their favour.
+For instance, I was talking with a friend recently who mentioned they never made a conscious choice about the direction of their life.
+They were merely showing up, hoping life plays out in their favour.
 What struck me about the conversation is that many people are convinced they are powerless to create their life circumstances, preferring to leave it to chance.
 That is, they have not learned how to consciously create ideal conditions for their life.
-Similarly, many consider life is separate to them and that irrespective of their choices, things don’t always work out as planned.
+Similarly, many consider life is separate to them and irrespective of their choices, things don’t always work out as planned.
 I find this interesting because it highlights the power of our beliefs.

 Contemplate Our True Desires

 “The deep root of failure in our lives is to think, ‘Oh how useless and powerless I am.’
 It is essential to think strongly and forcefully, ‘I can do it,’ without boasting or fretting.”—Dalai Lama